Brian Anderson Player Props: Brewers vs. Padres

-The Milwaukee Brewers and Brian Anderson, who went 0-for-2 last time in action, take on Nick Martinez and the San Diego Padres at PETCO Park, Thursday at 9:40 PM ET.
+After batting .258 with a double, three home runs, five walks and nine RBI in his past 10 games, Brian Anderson and the Milwaukee Brewers face the San Diego Padres (who will start Michael Wacha) at 9:40 PM ET on Friday.

-In his most recent game he had a hitless showing (0-for-2) against the Diamondbacks.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Brian Anderson Game Info & Props vs. the Padres